 Android Auto and Apple CarPlay have been found to be less distracting to drivers, according to a new study.
 This report is showing that these infotainment systems are way better than the electronics built into the cars, and are also safer.

 The infotainment systems easier to use and more simple to use for most people.
-They are less distracting when it comes time to drive as well, although not perfect.
+They are less distracting when it comes time to drive as well, although not perfect most would consider them a jackpot compared to older “infotainment” systems.
 The report is sponsored by the AAA Foundation for Traffic Safety, and we have all of the details about the report.
 Keep reading to learn more about what this report showed as far as how infotainment systems impact your driving.

 Android Auto & Apple CarPlay Shown to Be Less Distracting

 Android Auto and Apple CarPlay are the biggest infotainment systems out in cars these days.
 You probably have seen a lot of automakers putting these infotainment systems into their newest vehicles.
 With these infotainment systems, you can do a ton of things such as talk and text while driving, as well as get directions and play music.
-If social media is your thing, you can also do that while driving with both Android Auto and Apple CarPlay.
+If social media is your thing, you can also do that while driving with both Android Auto and Apple CarPlay or even find yourself the latest Jackpotjoy promo code 2018 if that’s what you fancy.

 New research has come out that was sponsored by the AAA Foundation for Traffic Safety.
 It is showing that both of these infotainment systems are safer than traditional built-in electronic items.
 This is likely due to the fact that both Android Auto and Apple CarPlay are easier to use.
 That means there are safer means of doing the things you want to do.
 The research showed that these infotainment systems do not require as much attention from the driver.
 That is compared to the normal older built-in systems.
 Even though it appears to be safer, it is not really that safe.
 You should still not be performing any extreme tasks while you are behind the wheel of a car.